Trekka12/JS-kmom07-Online-Multiplayer-Minigame-platform-w-Node-Express-Socket-io-jQuery/README.txt

 + Ability to create "game rooms" (room names allow swedish characters)
 + Ability to join created "game rooms"
 + ability to socket.io realtime chat within "game rooms"
-+ ability to see within "game rooms" when someone is typing
++ ability to see inside of "game rooms" when someone is typing
 + timestamped chat messages (toLocaleString used)
 + User chat messages are colored red/blue depending on startingPlayer
 + Readycheck feature when 2 people join a room
 + room is temporarily "removed" from roomlist when 2 users have joined it (only 2 users allowed in one room)
-+ Roomlist shows created rooms with their designated roomname, as well as "created time ago" feature updated every 15th
++ Roomlist shows created rooms with their designated roomname, as well as "created time ago" feature updated every 15th second
-+ Mainscreen (after username register) shows Game statistics such as Won games, total games, avg game time + total connected players (those who have registered) and players NOT in room currently
++ Mainscreen (after username registered) shows Game statistics such as Won games, total games, avg game time + total connected players (those who have registered) and players NOT in room currently
-+ Rooms can also be created with a password to "lock" the room and require login to join the room
++ Rooms can also be created with a password to "lock" the room and require login to join the room (helps if 2 users that know each other wish to play together)
 + Username is length restricted and use RegEx to validate for and only allow a-zA-Z0-9 + swedish characters but NO whitespace characters
 + roomname is also length restricted and also use RegEx to validate for same as username BUT Allows whitespace in the name
 + Interface show "status messages" for user for example when username is not complying with limitations set - same for roomname
 + input is escaped using .val()
 + Application uses Modernizr for feature detection and YepNope for Polyfill compensation
-+ Application is prepared for Touch event as alternative to Mouseclick - not tested yet though but code base for it is there
++ Application is prepared for Touch event as alternative to Mouseclick - not tested yet though but code base for it is there and applied to project
-+ projectFunctions.js uses module exports to export useful functions to be used within server.js
++ projectFunctions.js uses module exports to export useful functions to be used within server.js and separate "functions" to be used from the actual client.js and server.js files to keep them as "clean" as possible
 + Chat have "special features" - one is to type command /changeNick to change username, the other is to press "ARROW_UP" to recreate last typed message (including command)
 + Chat is also equipped with Anti-Spam feature that won't allow messages within 500ms of each other
 + Rooms have a Leave room button for convenience